beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

-# Notes on ML Fundamental
+# Notes on Machine Learning

-Study notes for machine learning fundamental.
-Each folder has concepts and example using python and/or jupyter notebook and/or csv example files.
+Study notes for Machine l=Learning and Deep Learning concepts.
+Each folder has information and examples using python and/or jupyter notebook and/or csv example files.

 ## To get started
 ```